What is a legacy gift?

 Legacy gifts refer to a gift left in your Will in the form of property, cash, or as a portion of estate (called a residual gift).
 While charities have several ways that people can donate and make an impact, legacy gifts play a crucial role in the future of these organizations due to their size and significance.
 Due to the recent COVID-19 pandemic, many charities have cited the importance of legacy gifts in challenging times.

 For many people, the best opportunity to make the biggest gift and impact of their lifetime is to leave a gift in their Will.
-Only about 5% of Canadians currently leave a gift to charity in their Will, while over 10% of people in similar countries like the United Kingdom and Australia do so, which represents a huge opportunity for more .
+Only about 5% of Canadians currently leave a gift to charity in their Will, while over 10% of people in similar countries like the United Kingdom and Australia do so, which represents a huge opportunity for more, which represents a huge opportunity for Canadians to have an impact on the charities they support.
 Although these numbers may appear small, according to the Canadian Association of Gift Planners (CAGP), moving from 5% to 8% represents a $40 billion opportunity to better support the sustainability and future of Canadian charities.

 Why should I leave a legacy gift?